The Consequences of Gum Disease – Rowley, MA

 Heart Disease & Heart Attack

-Recent studies have shown that people with periodontal disease are 2.7 times more likely to suffer a heart attack.
+While a direct causal link has yet to be found, people with periodontal disease are about 2.7 times more likely to suffer heart-related diseases.

 Your Bacteria Can Be Transmitted